-Note: For four of the assignments below, you will find the designation: Not graded, but required.
+Note: For three of the assignments below, you will find the designation: Not graded, but required.
 You must complete these assignments or you will receive the overall grade of "F" in the course.
 The E-Portfolio must also be submitted or, again, an "F" will be assigned.

+Note: There are no due dates assigned in the syllabus.
+The course calendar inside BlazeVIEW is the resource for due dates.

 - 1. Capstone Topic: Identify a topic that will serve as the theme for your current issues discussion, your paper, and your final presentation derived from your paper.
-(Not graded, but required) Due Jan.
-25, 2015. - Professionalism Discussion (SLO 3) Students will articulate and share a personal definition of professionalism including their philosophy of professional behavior.
-(Not graded, but required) Due Jan.
-25, 2015. - 3.
-Professional Resume (SLO 4): Submit a resume that documents the knowledge and skills acquired as a graduate from an MLIS program in combination with concurrent skills or knowledge that you have acquired on the job or from previous degrees.
+(Not Graded, but Required) - 2.
+Professional Resume (SLO 4): Submit a resume that documents the knowledge and skills acquired as a graduate from a MLIS program in combination with concurrent skills or knowledge that you have acquired on the job or from previous degrees.
 Submit via the BlazeVIEW Assignment Dropbox.
-Grade weight: 10% Due Feb.
-1, 2015.
+Grade weight: 10%

 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (currently LiveText). - 4.
-Reference Request and Cover Letter Sample (SLO 4): Find a job ad that fits your career goal(s) and qualifications.
+Your finished assignment must be uploaded to the designated online portal (currently LiveText).

+- 3. Reference Request and Cover Letter Sample (SLO 4): Find a job ad that fits your career goal(s) and qualifications.
 The position must be real.
 Post a sample email that you would submit to someone you want to use as a reference for that particular position.
 You may substitute fictitious name(s) of the job source or the person you are asking for a reference if you feel this is sensitive information.
-Attach to the post a cover letter you would send to the employer that introduces yourself and describes the skills you possess related to the job description.
-(Not graded, but required).
-Due Feb.
-15, 2015. - 5.
+Attach to the post a cover letter that introduces yourself and describes the skills you possess related to the job description.
+(Not Graded, but Required). - 4.
 Professional Development Plan (SLO 2, SLO 3): Create a professional development plan based on your career goals and academic preparation.
 Include a detailed job hunting plan, if applicable.
 Include plans for solidifying and updating your professional knowledge in the two year period following graduation.
 Submit via the BlazeVIEW Assignment Dropbox.
-Grade weight: 10% Due March 1, 2015.
+Grade weight: 10%

 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (currently LiveText). - 6.
-Current Issues Presentation and Discussion (SLO 1, SLO 6): Give a live presentation on line using Blackboard Collaborate in which you summarize one current aspect of your Capstone topic based on research you identify from either the LIS and/or popular literature published in the past year.
+Your finished assignment must be uploaded to the designated online portal (currently LiveText).

+- 5. Current Issues Presentation and Discussion (SLO 1, SLO 6): Summarize one current aspect of your Capstone topic based on research you identify from either the LIS and/or popular literature published in the past year.
 You have up to 6 minutes to present.
 In the last 9 minutes, moderate a discussion on the topic.
 Pose two or three questions to guide the discussion.
-Grade weight: 10%.
-Delivered Feb.
-23 26, 2015. - 7.
-Initial Draft Paper or Literature Review and Methods for Capstone Paper: Submit your work in progress via the BlazeVIEW Assignment Dropbox.
+Grade weight: 10% - 6.
+Initial Draft Paper/Literature Review on Capstone Topic: Submit your work in progress via the BlazeVIEW Assignment Dropbox.
 Your review of the literature so far should highlight gaps in the literature that your research may address.
-Also include an outline of the methods you will be using to conduct your project in this submission or a draft of as much of the paper as you have written.
-(Not Graded, but Required) Due March 15, 2015.
+Also include an outline of the methods you will be using to conduct your project in this submission.
+(Not Graded, but Required) - 7.
+Electronic Portfolio (PO 2): Follow the formatting requirements and guidelines for selecting work samples given in the BlazeVIEW site.
+Use of Google Sites software for compiling your portfolio is required.
+You cannot complete your degree with an incomplete portfolio.
+Your resume and professional development plan must be included at the time of submission.
+All links must work.
+Grade weight: 25%